-When laying out the boundary wire you can either:-
+When laying out the boundary wire, you can either:

-- Just peg it down on the surface, so that it naturally buries itself overtime, or
+- Just peg it down on the surface, so that it naturally buries itself over time, or

 - Dig a shallow trench to bury the wire.

-I prefer the former, because years ago we had the privilege of a week free trial of a Husqvarna robotic lawnmower for a local newspaper review, and in that shot time the boundary wire I laid around the lawn quickly started to bury itself.
+I prefer the former, because years ago we had the privilege of a week free trial of a Husqvarna robotic lawnmower for a local newspaper review, and in that short time the boundary wire I laid around the lawn quickly started to bury itself.
 So I don’t see any point in going through all the bother of digging a shallow trench when nature is going to do the job for you.

 - You can’t give the robotic lawnmower acute angles to follow or expect it to make sharp turns.
-Therefore in the corner of the lawn the wire should be pegged down as gentle bends rather than a sharp 90 degree turn.
+Therefore in the corner of the lawn, the wire should be pegged down as gentle bends rather than a sharp 90-degree turn.

-- Where there are high barriers along the edge of the lawn, such as hedges, walls and fences, then the boundary wire should be laid far enough from them to give the lawnmower some clearance to avoid the risk of bumping into them and getting stuck when following the boundary wire.
+- Where there are high barriers along the edge of the lawn, such as hedges, walls, and fences, then the boundary wire should be laid far enough from them to give the lawnmower some clearance to avoid the risk of bumping into them and getting stuck when following the boundary wire.
 Therefore, you still need to periodically tidy these edges with a strimmer, which is a lot easier than mowing the whole lawn.